GibzB/CloudChallenge/README.md

 - Deployed an Apache Cassandra™ database,
 - Connected to the database using CQL Shell and run some simple DDL commands to create a table,
 - Loaded some data and query it.

+## Google Cloud Sustainability
+built a collection of tools to help you accurately report the carbon emissions associated with your Google Cloud usage and take action to reduce your carbon footprint.
+The Carbon Sense suite brings together features from multiple Google Cloud products, like Active Assist and Carbon Footprint, to help users everywhere make progress towards ensuring a healthier planet.

+There are three key categories of carbon emissions associated with running workloads in the cloud:

+- Electricity consumption
+- Burning on-site fossil fuels
+- Upstream and downstream activities

+Carbon-free energy includes wind, solar, geothermal, biomass, nuclear, hydropower, and pumped storage or battery storage discharge.
+For each region    Google Cloud operates in, we measure the percentage of carbon free energy (CFE%) consumed in a particular location on an hourly basis.
+The regional CFE score represents the average percentage of time your applications deployed in that cloud region will be running on carbon-free energy.

+To lower your carbon emissions, you need to reduce the electricity consumption of your cloud workloads from carbon-based sources.
+To lower your carbon emissions, here are the recommended primary strategies:

+1. Choose cloud regions with higher average hourly CFE%, and lower grid carbon intensity.
+For regions that have the same CFE%, use grid carbon intensity to further compare the emissions performance of those regions.
+2. Optimize cloud workloads to reduce carbon emissions.
+For example, increase efficiency by using elastic cloud services and autoscaling features to minimize unused compute resources, and run batch workloads during times when grid carbon intensity is lower.
+3. Set organizational policies to restrict the location of cloud resources to cleaner regions.

+#### Lessons Learnt
+- Explored your Carbon Footprint Data
+- Used the Cloud Region Picker
+- Reduced your cloud carbon footprint with Active Assist recommendations